fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/DEVELOPMENT.md

 The documentation is placed in the **javadoc** folder.
 Please make sure that this folder is exclude in your `.gitignore` during the development phase.
 The docs are commit close to the end.

+All vaadin elements stay in the source without any comment or javadoc entry.